Video: Learn about the Juvenile Justice and Delinquency Prevention Act

 The Juvenile Justice and Delinquency Prevention Act (JJDPA) of 1974 was signed into law (Pub.
 L. No. 93-415, 42 U.S.C.
 5601 et seq.) on September 7, 1974.

-- The JJDPA created an Office of Juvenile Justice and Delinquency Prevention (OJJDP) within the DOJ Law Enforcement Assistance Administration (LEAA) now the Office of Justice Programs.
+- The JJDPA created an Office of Juvenile Justice and Delinquency Prevention (OJJDP) within the DOJ Law Enforcement Assistance Administration (LEAA).

 - Created the Title II Formula Grants program.